 Dorothy Kilgallen was particularly upset at the assassination of President Kennedy.
 Once on a special White house tour with her youngest son Kerry, JFK took the time to chat with Kerry and look at some art work created by his third grade class.
 The president even gave Kerry a PT-109 lapel pin.
 This impressed Dorothy and created a special fondness for the president giving her all the more reason to use her criminal investigative skills to look at what facts were being released about the assassination.
 Far from being an obsessed conspiracy theorist, she wasn't buying the information being released by the government.

 As mentioned previously, Dorothy had already ruffled some government feathers with her 1959 article suggesting the CIA / mafia collaboration with the failed Castro assassination attempts.
 Her first article describing doubts with the Warren Commission investigation concerned possible FBI coercing and intimidation of witnesses.
 She wrote in her column about witness Acquilla Clemons.
 Ms Clemons was an African-American woman who witnessed the shooting of Dallas police officer J.D Tippet from the front porch of the house where she was employed.
-Ms Clemon's told FBI investigators that two men, who neither one came close to matching Oswald's description were involved in the altercation and shooting of Tippet.
+Ms Clemon's told FBI investigators that two men, neither of whom came close to matching Oswald's description were involved in the altercation and shooting of Tippet.
 She described the gunman as being a “short guy and kind of heavy, and the other man [with him] was tall and thin in khaki trousers and a white shirt."
 She said after Tippet was shot and fell to the ground, the two men immediately ran in opposite directions.
 Ms Clemons stated that later she received an intimidating visit from Dallas authorities warning her not to ever repeat what she had seen to anyone or she "might get hurt".
 Her statement to FBI investigators was never mentioned in the final Warren Commission report and she was never contacted by any Warren Commission investigators.